The-best-cat/throw_your_axes-fabric/README.md

 - [Timed Modifiers API (required)](https://modrinth.com/project/UsIu1tnt)

 # MISC
-This mod is still in testing, please report any bugs to this email address: heinok.chow@gmail.com
+This mod is still in testing, please report any bugs to Github or this email address: heinok.chow@gmail.com

 The compatibility between this mod and other mods are not tested yet.